 - Personal property damage to clients whose items are damaged or broken

 - Damage or loss of the studio location or physical assets as a result of fire, theft, vandalism, and other similar incidents

 - Lawsuits against dance studio instructors claiming that poor professional advice or lack of services rendered resulted in financial or physical harm to clients

 - Injuries and lost wages for employees hurt while working in the studio

-There are many facets to business insurance needs, particularly with exercise locations such as dance studios.
+There are many facets to business insurance needs, particularly with exercise locations like dance studios.
 One dance studio might not need the same business insurance coverage as another.
-Some may elect higher coverage for the once-in-a-lifetime accident but not feel smaller claims need coverage and elect bigger deductibles to save costs.
+Some may elect higher coverage for once-in-a-lifetime accidents but feel that smaller claims don’t need coverage and elect bigger deductibles to save costs.

 What Dance Insurance Doesn’t Cover

-Every insurance policy has exclusions and dance studio insurance is no different.
-Policies vary among insurance carriers, so be sure to check exclusions when purchasing the policy so you know what to expect from your coverage.
-Most claims are denied because the studio owner did not choose the right policy or coverage.
-Doing your homework ahead of time saves a lot of headache and frustration.
+Every insurance policy has exclusions, and dance studio insurance is no different.
+Policies vary among insurance carriers, so be sure to check exclusions when purchasing the policy so that you know what to expect from your coverage.
+In most cases where claims are denied, it’s because the studio owner didn’t choose the right policy or coverage.
+Doing your homework ahead of time saves a lot of headaches and frustration.

 Types of situations that dance studio insurance doesn’t cover include: